 This source reviews the logic behind essay writing explaining how “successfully structuring an essay means attending to a reader’s logic.”

-Strategies for Organizing as You Write (Univ. of Nevada, Las Vegas)
+Strategies for Organizing as You Write (Univ. of Nevada, Las Vegas; Click here for a full list of their handouts)

 Describes different ways to organize your writing including creating headings, color coding, and outlining.